muhammad-shalahuddin-amrullah/instagram-clone-lite/README.md

 # Instagram-Clone-Lite

-Instagram Clone Lite is a web application built using Laravel, designed to mimic the core functionalities of Instagram.
+Instagram Clone Lite is a web application built using Laravel 10, designed to mimic the core functionalities of Instagram.
 This application provides various features for user registration, login, profile management, and post creation.

-## Prerequisites

-- Make sure Docker and Docker Compose are installed on your system.
-- If using Windows, make sure Docker Desktop is enabled.

 ## Features

 - User registration and authentication
 - Profile management with the ability to update profile details and upload profile pictures
 - Post creation with support for images and videos
-- REST API for integration with other applications
+- User login and logout functionality
+- Viewing and managing user posts
+- Database migration for setting up the application
+- Error handling and fallback routes for undefined paths
+### Features
+- Creating pages that do not exist yet
+- Implementing like and comment functionality

+## Prerequisites

+- Make sure Docker and Docker Compose are installed on your system.
+- If using Windows, make sure Docker Desktop is enabled.

 ## Installation